 I began producing free live events and special youth art education programs

-Photos from recent and past events:
+Photos from many past events:

-Lanai Public Library - Thursday, November 10 , 2011 - Slam Poetry performance featuring Kealoha
+Slam Poetry performance featuring Kealoha

 Kealoha is the first poet in Hawaii's history to perform at a governor's inauguration, and in 2010 he was selected as a master artist for a National Endowment for the Arts program.
 Impressively, Kealoha graduated with honors from MIT with a degree in Nuclear Physics (and a minor in writing), and served as a business consultant in San Francisco prior to becoming a professional poet in 2002.
 He has also collaborated with such notable artists as Henry Kapono, Hapa, Makana, Willie K, and even Mick Fleetwood of Fleetwood Mac fame.